 Apps and games can be fun ways to help your middle-schooler or high-schooler keep

-learning over the summer.
-Here are seven for you to consider.
+.
+Here are six for you to consider.

 With the right tools, summer can be a great time for getting tweens and teens to flex their creative writing muscles.